The Cyborg and the Sorcerers: Plot

-Slant travels to the city of Praunce with the goal of having their wizards remove the bomb just to be sure.
+Slant travels to the city of Praunce with the goal of having their wizards remove the bomb from his neck just to be sure.
 Praunce turns out to be built on the ruins of a bombed pre-war city and he visits a wizard who lives at the top of a surviving skyscraper.
 As the wizard confers with his colleagues, the ship reestablishes contact and explains that it had repowered itself using solar panels.
-When Slant goes to feed their horses, communications with the ship is cut as he drops below the radio horizon.
-When he returns to the upper levels the ship reestablishes control and the wizards create several subterfuges to get him to return below and cut the link.
-The computer refuses to allow communications to be cut, and orders Slant to kill them all.
+When Slant goes to feed their horses, communications with the ship is cut as he drops below the radio horizon, and when he returns to the upper levels the ship reestablishes control.
+The wizards realize what is going on and attempt to create several subterfuges to get him to return below, but the computer refuses to allow communications to be cut, and orders Slant to kill them all.
 He refuses, and considering him to be turned, the AI triggers the bomb.

 He awakes some time later.
 Having understood the basics of his story, the wizards attempted to remove the explosive and had managed to move it a short distance away when it triggered.
-In the meantime, with the cyborg assumed dead, the ship plans its final mission to attack the cities with its store of small atomic bombs and then self-destruct.
-While he recuperates, the wizards fly him to the ship and he boards just before it takes off.
+In the meantime, assuming he is dead, the ship plans its final mission to attack the cities with its store of small atomic bombs and then self-destruct.
+While he recuperates, the wizards fly Slant to the ship and he boards just before it takes off.
 The AI is unable to comprehend his presence and refuses commands.
 He had recalled his name once and written it in a book, and he begins frantically tearing through his library to find it but suddenly recalls it, Samuel Turner, at which point the computer shuts down.

 To regain control of the ship, he attempts to reconnect the data cable but the bomb has destroyed the socket.
 Looking at the cable in dismay, he sees a vague image of the control interface and manages to slow the ship to a crash landing.
 After he exits the ship the wizards explain that they gave him wizard sight and are happy to see he was able to use it without training.
 He leaves for the city of Praunce to take up an apprenticeship in wizardry.